andrearizzello/PAMP_Reborn/README.md

 ## Stopping containers:

-If you want to just stop the servers and keep saved your data go to number 1
+If you wish to just stop the servers and keep saved your data go to number 1 otherwise go to number 2

 1. Run ```docker-compose down``` to completely remove the webserver apache and mysql BUT without removing your mysql data